How to Grow Carrots Successfully: From Seed to Table

 For an early summer harvest, sow carrot seeds in the spring.
 They can be sown directly outdoors a couple weeks prior to your last spring frost date.
 For a fall harvest, sow seeds in the late summer to early fall – about 10 to 12 weeks before your average first frost date if possible.
 However, carrots can survive temperatures down to 15°F!
 They get even sweeter after a kiss of frost.

 Frost dates vary by location and growing zone.
 Check your planting calendar to see exactly when yours are.
 If you don’t have one already, I have you covered!
 The free Homestead and Chill garden planning toolkit has planting calendars for every zone.

 Preparing Your Soil to Grow Carrots

 The right soil consistency is arguably one of THE most important factors to successfully growing growing carrots.
 As long root vegetables, carrots grow best in a loose, fluffy, well-draining soil.
 High Mowing Seeds says carrots prefer “fertile sandy loam”.
 These qualities enable them to easily venture and grow downward.
 If your soil is too compact, chunky, or rocky, their growth will be short and stunted!

 While we usually aren’t huge fans of tilling soil, it may be necessary for your carrot bed.
-Work the soil to at least one foot deep to loosen it.
+If your soil isn’t already fairly loose, work the soil to at least one foot deep to loosen it.
 One easy way to till soil deeply is with the use of a broad fork.
 Remove any large rocks and break up clumps.
 Amend clay or compact soil with potting soil or something like sand, coco coir, or peat moss if needed.
 After loosening the soil, water the soil deeply (especially if it’s dry).
 This reduces the amount you’ll need to provide after the seeds are sown.